AashitaK/ML-Workshops/README.md

 - Basic operations such as dropping rows/columns, setting index, replacing values of a column using a dictionary, etc.

 Session 2: Exploratory Data Analysis and Feature Engineering using Pandas - 2
+- Split-apply-combine operations by grouping rows of a dataframe
-- One-hot encoding for categorical variables
+- Encoding categorical variables
 - Concatentating and merging dataframes
-- Split-apply-combine operations by grouping rows of a dataframe
 - More operations such as sorting the rows, creating a dataframe from the scratch, etc.

 Session 3: Model Building, Tuning and Testing - 1